hisashin/fiberPCB/README.md

 * Online PCB service
   * Best way as long as you can wait delivery for few days to weeks.
   * Sometimes you cannot wait.
-In my case, PCB of [opensource Realtime PCR](https://github.com/hisashin/Ninja-qPCR) was so complex that I have to iterate orders to integrate after confirming each functions like LED control, photosensing, multiplexing and ADC.
+In my case, PCB of [opensource Realtime PCR](https://github.com/hisashin/Ninja-qPCR) was so complex that I have to iterate orders to integrate functions like LED control, photosensing, multiplexing and ADC.
 * Chemical etching
   * Cheap but need skills for small pitches like 10 mil (0.25mm).
   * Need to drill all holes and cut contor manually after etching.